CARE DAY & WALK

 Not every Auckland child is as fortunate as we would think.
-So, this year the club and members has donated $3405 to the Foundation for pyjamas.
+So, this year the club and members has donated thousands of dollars to the Foundation for pyjamas.
 It's a great feeling to give these kids a warm winter and help to keep them out of hospital!

 The Middlemore Foundation really look after every child admitted to KidsFirst Hospital.
 A brand new set of pyjamas is given to every KidsFirst patient admitted to Middlemore as well as to each of their siblings.